Daniel J. White was named Director of Athletics at The State University of New York at Buffalo by President Satish K.

 A collegiate basketball player at Towson University and the University of Notre Dame, White was director of basketball operations for men’s basketball at Ohio University for the 2003-04 season before being promoted to assistant men’s basketball coach for the 2004-05 campaign.

 White is a 2002 graduate of Notre Dame with a bachelor’s degree in business administration.
 He earned master’s degrees in both business administration and sports administration from Ohio University.
 He is working to complete a PhD in higher education from the University of Mississippi.

 White comes from a family deeply involved in intercollegiate athletics.
 His father, Kevin, is director of athletics at Duke University.
-His brother, Michael, is the head men’s basketball coach at Louisiana Tech University, and his brother, Brian, is the associate athletics director for development at the University of Tulsa.
+His brother, Michael, is the head men’s basketball coach at the University of Florida, and his brother, Brian, is the associate athletics director for development at the United States Military Academy at West Point.

 Danny and his wife, Shawn, have four children: Aidan (11), Molly (8), Caitlin (6) and James (3).